Primo123456789/POWER-BI---EXCEL-PROJECT-CAR-SALES-ANALYSIS/README.md

 Problem Statement:

-The organization lacks a centralized system to monitor car sales performance across regions, body type, company, models, and dealers.
+The organization lacks a centralized system to monitor car sales performance across regions, body type, company, models, colors, and dealers.
 Leading to delayed insights and inefficient performance tracking.

 Because of this: